This is part 2 of a 3-part series about the ConvertKit email editor:

 Buttons are a great way to add a CTA to your emails that's a little more eye-catching than linked text!

 To add a button, select 'Button' from the content block menu.
-It'll insert a default blue button, but you can customize it!
-Click the button to reveal the editing menu:
+It'll insert a default black button, but you can customize it!
+Click the button to reveal the editing menu in the right sidebar:

 Make sure you add the URL you want your button to point to, and customize the visual styling to your liking from the options on the right.